ktugan/SparklingFun/README.md

 To use the twitter stream, twitter api-keys are necessary which can be generated on <https://apps.twitter.com/>. need to be filled into the file ```src/main/scala/sparkapps/TwitterStreaming.scala```.
-You can find an example configuration in the folder.
+You can find an example configuration in the same folder.